-for years, linking the chemical to health implications such as impaired thyroid function and liver toxicity.
-And a new study adds to these concerns with the finding that triclosan may also impair muscle function.
+Concerns have swirled around the popular antibacterial chemical triclosan for years, linking it to health implications such as impaired thyroid function and liver toxicity.
+And more studies keep adding to the concerns.

 The study's authors argue that the pervasiveness of triclosan adds to the concern about its health implications.
 "These findings provide strong evidence that the chemical is of concern to both human and environmental health," noted the study's lead author, Isaac Pessah.